 Several key standards, procedures and processes guide our integrated approach to human rights: Standards of Business Conduct, Statement of Labor and the Workplace, and Operations Integrity Management Systems (OIMS).

 Our commitment to respecting the rights of our workforce and those within the communities where we operate is embedded throughout our policies, practices and expectations and reflect the spirit and intent of the United Nations' Universal Declaration of Human Rights.
-They also support the International Labour Organization 1998 Declaration on Fundamental Principles and Rights at Work including:
+They also support the International Labour Organization 1998 Declaration on Fundamental Principles and Rights at Work ("ILO Declaration") including:

-- Freedom of association and effective recognition of the right to collective bargaining. - Elimination of all forms of forced and compulsory labor. - Effective abolition of child labor. - Elimination of discrimination in respect of employment and occupation. - The Company's policies and practices also incorporate elements of the United Nations' Guiding Principles on Business and Human Rights "Protect, Respect and Remedy" framework for the distinct but complementary roles of businesses and governments regarding human rights including commitments, due diligence and access to remedy.
+- Freedom of association and effective recognition of the right to collective bargaining. - Elimination of all forms of forced and compulsory labor. - Effective abolition of child labor. - Elimination of discrimination in respect of employment and occupation. - Safe and healthy working environments.

+The Company's policies and practices also incorporate elements of the 2011 United Nations' Guiding Principles on Business and Human Rights "Protect, Respect and Remedy" framework for the distinct but complementary roles of businesses and governments regarding human rights including commitments, due diligence and access to remedy.

-Our Standards of Business Conduct include our "foundation policies" and define our goals for the Company's ethical conduct.
-The Board of Directors adopts and administers these standards, which uphold the values of human rights, labor, the environment and anti-corruption.
+Our Standards of Business Conduct include our "foundation policies" and define our expectations for ethical conduct.
+The Board of Directors adopts and oversees the administration of these standards, which uphold the values of human rights, labor, the environment and anti-corruption.
+These foundation policies collectively express expectations for directors, officers and employees.